Oklahoma Teacher of the Year announced

 —Laura Smith, Byng Public Schools

-Harper was one of only two male teachers in this year’s group of finalists, with the other being Davis of Yukon.
+Davis was one of only two male teachers in this year’s group of finalists, with the other being Harper of Mustang.

 Tuesday’s hour-and-a-half-long ceremony was packed with announcements, sponsorships, presentations and remarks.